-A recent Court judgement concluded that although adult carers will be present at all times they would not be living permanently at the property as part of a 'household' and a group of young people containing individuals under eighteen could not reasonably be regarded as being capable of living together as a single household.
+A recent Court judgement concluded that, although adult carers will be present at all times, they would not be living permanently at the property as part of the household and a group of young people containing individuals under eighteen could not reasonably be regarded as being capable of living together as a single household.

-In addition, the level of daily activity at the site would be more intensive and constant than might reasonably be expected to be generated by even a large dwellinghouse and as such, the overall character of the use would differ materially from that of a dwellinghouse.

-It was considered that such a proposal represents a material change of use and therefore, the use would fall within Use Class C2.
+In addition, the level of daily activity at the site would be more intensive and constant than what might reasonably be expected by even a large dwellinghouse and as such, the overall character of the use would differ materially from that of a dwellinghouse and such a proposal represents a material change of use.
+Therefore, the use would fall within Class C2.

-In this case however, the property is to accommodate 2 children and 2 adult carers in a residential area which would display many similar features associated with a family dwelling.
+In this case however, the property is to accommodate 2 children and 2 adult carers in a residential area which would display many features associated with a family dwelling.
 The changeover of carers would occur every 12 hours at 7pm and 7am.